 Protein

-Sarcopenia is a common condition seen in older adults, whereby they lose strength and muscle mass as they age.
-Thus,protein intake even reduces the risk of falling, leading to accidents.
-Unfortunately, sarcopenia can slow down a person’s mobility and affect their independence.
-In addition to this, it can increase the risk of developing diseases like cardiovascular-related illnesses and diabetes.
+Sarcopenia is a common condition in older adults.
+It causes them to lose strength and muscle mass as they age.
+Protein intake can even reduce the risk of falling, leading to accidents.
+Unfortunately, sarcopenia can slow down a person's mobility and affect their independence.
+It can also increase the risk of developing diseases like cardiovascular-related illnesses and diabetes.

 Protein is a must for sustaining muscle mass, so older adults must eat a sufficient amount of high-quality,protein-packed nutrients in food form throughout the day.
 Good sources of protein are